Looking for Christmas gifts for the toddler boy in your life? This gift guide is perfect for 2 and 3-year-old boys! All toddler-tested and approved!

-Oh my word, little boys have to be some of the most crazy, energetic and lovable beings in of all God’s creation.
-My twin boys are 2 and a half now, and they alternate between melting my heart, cracking me up, and driving me stark-raving mad.
+Oh my word, little boys have to be some of the craziest, most energetic and lovable beings in of all God’s creation.
+My twin boys are 3 and a half now, and they alternate between melting my heart, cracking me up, and driving me stark-raving mad.
 But they are my boys, and they have my heart.
 Always will.

 Boys are pretty simple, right?
 But we knew that about the male gender anyway, didn’t we? 😉

 These toys are ALL fan favorites of my boys.
-These are the ones that come out and stay out all day.
+These are the ones that come out and stay out all day and have been on their playlist during both 2 and 3 years old.
 Many of them we stumbled upon by accident – in the church nursery, at a friend’s house, hand-me-downs – but once I observed my boys playing with them, I knew they were keepers!
 These are all perfect gifts for the ‘all boy’ toddler!

 Gift Guide for Toddler Boys, Ages 2 & 3